AndrewGo2017/ekvit/README.md

 The project is implemented using the following tools and technologies: Maven, Spring, JPA, Security, JUnit, Logging, REST, SOAP, Thymeleaf, Jquery.
 Data storage is implemented using PostgreSQL.

 ## Short description
 The application is a part of the start-up project I was working on lately.
 This project is for storing and handling housing and communal services charges.
-It allows to create unified address from different file sources.
+It allows to create unified data from different file sources.
 Services allows to communicate with another applications.

 ## Modules
 ### Web